Phenomite/AMP-Research/Port 1900 - SSDP (refined payload)/README.md

 Most devices only look for `M-SEARCH`, `ST:ssdp:all` and `MAN:"ssdp:discover"`, thus you can get multi-packet full responses with a payload such as:

 ```
-M-SEARCH\r\nST:ssdp:all\r\nMAN:\"ssdp:discover\"\r\n
+M-SEARCH\nST:ssdp:all\nMAN:"ssdp:discover"\n
 ```

-Which is only 47 bytes, bringing average amplification slightly above 30x in Q1 2020.
+Which is only 41 bytes, bringing average amplification slightly above 30x in Q1 2020.

 ### Sorting multi-packet responses